metio/terraform-provider-k8s/docs/data-sources/k8s_mariadb_com_maria_db_v1alpha1_manifest.md

 - `gce_persistent_disk` (Attributes) gcePersistentDisk represents a GCE Disk resource that is attached to akubelet's host machine and then exposed to the pod.More info: https://kubernetes.io/docs/concepts/storage/volumes#gcepersistentdisk (see [below for nested schema](#nestedatt--spec--metrics--exporter--volumes--gce_persistent_disk))
 - `git_repo` (Attributes) gitRepo represents a git repository at a particular revision.DEPRECATED: GitRepo is deprecated.
 To provision a container with a git repo, mount anEmptyDir into an InitContainer that clones the repo using git, then mount the EmptyDirinto the Pod's container. (see [below for nested schema](#nestedatt--spec--metrics--exporter--volumes--git_repo))
 - `glusterfs` (Attributes) glusterfs represents a Glusterfs mount on the host that shares a pod's lifetime.More info: https://examples.k8s.io/volumes/glusterfs/README.md (see [below for nested schema](#nestedatt--spec--metrics--exporter--volumes--glusterfs))
 - `host_path` (Attributes) hostPath represents a pre-existing file or directory on the hostmachine that is directly exposed to the container.
 This is generallyused for system agents or other privileged things that are allowedto see the host machine.
-Most containers will NOT need this.More info: https://kubernetes.io/docs/concepts/storage/volumes#hostpath---TODO(jonesdl) We need to restrict who can use host directory mounts and who can/can notmount host directories as read/write. (see [below for nested schema](#nestedatt--spec--metrics--exporter--volumes--host_path))
+Most containers will NOT need this.More info: https://kubernetes.io/docs/concepts/storage/volumes#hostpath (see [below for nested schema](#nestedatt--spec--metrics--exporter--volumes--host_path))
+- `image` (Attributes) image represents an OCI object (a container image or artifact) pulled and mounted on the kubelet's host machine.The volume is resolved at pod startup depending on which PullPolicy value is provided:- Always: the kubelet always attempts to pull the reference.
+Container creation will fail If the pull fails.- Never: the kubelet never pulls the reference and only uses a local image or artifact.
+Container creation will fail if the reference isn't present.- IfNotPresent: the kubelet pulls if the reference isn't already present on disk.
+Container creation will fail if the reference isn't present and the pull fails.The volume gets re-resolved if the pod gets deleted and recreated, which means that new remote content will become available on pod recreation.A failure to resolve or pull the image during pod startup will block containers from starting and may add significant latency.
+Failures will be retried using normal volume backoff and will be reported on the pod reason and message.The types of objects that may be mounted by this volume are defined by the container runtime implementation on a host machine and at minimum must include all valid types supported by the container image field.The OCI object gets mounted in a single directory (spec.containers[*].volumeMounts.mountPath) by merging the manifest layers in the same way as for container images.The volume will be mounted read-only (ro) and non-executable files (noexec).Sub path mounts for containers are not supported (spec.containers[*].volumeMounts.subpath).The field spec.securityContext.fsGroupChangePolicy has no effect on this volume type. (see [below for nested schema](#nestedatt--spec--metrics--exporter--volumes--image))
 - `iscsi` (Attributes) iscsi represents an ISCSI Disk resource that is attached to akubelet's host machine and then exposed to the pod.More info: https://examples.k8s.io/volumes/iscsi/README.md (see [below for nested schema](#nestedatt--spec--metrics--exporter--volumes--iscsi))
 - `nfs` (Attributes) nfs represents an NFS mount on the host that shares a pod's lifetimeMore info: https://kubernetes.io/docs/concepts/storage/volumes#nfs (see [below for nested schema](#nestedatt--spec--metrics--exporter--volumes--nfs))
 - `persistent_volume_claim` (Attributes) persistentVolumeClaimVolumeSource represents a reference to aPersistentVolumeClaim in the same namespace.More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims (see [below for nested schema](#nestedatt--spec--metrics--exporter--volumes--persistent_volume_claim))